LucasDelfino92/morrowindsharp/wjsetup.md

 - In Mod Organizer 2, click on the executables dropdown menu to the left of the **Run** button, and select **Morrowind**.
 - Click **Run** to run the executable.

-> Always remember to run Morrowind through Mod Organizer 2 to detect the Virtual Files folder.
+> Always remember to run Morrowind through Mod Organizer 2 to detect the Virtual Files folder, and thus load the installed mods.

 - Once the game has finished loading, click **Options** and click the **Video** tab.
 - The **Gamma Correction** slider lets you increase/decrease the brightness of your game.
 I like to play Morrowind with the slider roughly 40-45% of the way from left to right, making the game look less washed out.